ONE

 Mariela Hanley

-lashes that looked like she spent a small fortune on mascara, even though she
+like she spent a small fortune on mascara, even though she wasn’t wearing any.

-armor obscured her athletic build, but I’d seen her carry a grown-ass man on
+Bulky armor obscured her slender, athletic build, but I’d seen her carry a

-her shoulders during training.
-Plus, she could get stuff down from high places
+grown-ass man on her shoulders during training.
+Plus, she could get stuff down

-without a stool, which was a useful feature in a potential friend.
+from high places without a stool, which was a useful feature in a potential

-forward, pulled the seatbelt aside, and yanked one of the straps on my armor
+pulled the seatbelt aside, and yanked one of the straps on my armor into place,

-into place, easing the pressure it had put on my shoulder blade.
-“I’ll fix it
+easing the pressure it had put on my shoulder blade.
+“I’ll fix it for you when

-“Did the Inquisitor say why this is so fucking urgent?
-I’d just opened a
+Inquisitor say why this is so fucking urgent?
+I’d just opened a bottle.”

 Hanley tilted her